 The Voice Department seeks to develop the musician by establishing a sound vocal technique and a thorough understanding of the singing voice, its literature, and pedagogy.
-These tools are essential for the study and performance of vocal and choral literature and for training students as choral conductors or professional teachers.
+These tools are essential for the study and performance of vocal and choral literature and for training students as solo performers, or professional teachers, or choral conductors.
 Every undergraduate must satisfy departmental requirements for graduation.
 Juries and other tests are conducted periodically for the purpose of evaluating progress; details may be obtained from the Voice Department.